queens5253/alx-system_engineering-devops/0x02-shell_redirections/README.md

 4.Last lines of a file -> Display the last 10lines of /etc/passwd
 5.First lines of a file -> Display the first 10lines of /etc/passwd
-6.Third line of a file -> Display the third line of a file
+6.Third line of a file -> Display the third line of a file 7.Script that creates a copy of a file.
+8.Script that saves current state of directory 9.Script that duplicates the last line of a file 10.Script that deletes all the regular files